How to Start a Business in Hawaii

 A profitable business doesn't happen overnight.
 Even companies that manage to get off the ground struggle with turning a profit.
 And if you live and work in Hawaii, you're no stranger to reports that rank Hawaii as the worst state in the nation to start a business.
 But don't let this deter you.
 Hawaii has a rich history of entrepreneurship, going back to Hawaii's first immigrants who hustled to move beyond plantation life and became prominent figures in our business community.
 What then?
 You can launch your business with hard work and determination.
 But thoughtful planning from the get-go may help you navigate obstacles and make a profit faster.
 With that said, let's dig in!

-Before you take action or invest your savings, dig into the critical planning and prioritizing work that will help you get off the ground and stay in business for years to come.
+Before you start learning how to register a business in Hawaii or invest your savings, dig into the critical planning and prioritizing work that will help you get off the ground and stay in business for years to come.
 Get your arms and legs around your market, customers, competitors, and suppliers.
 Start by doing some research to answer these basic questions:

 To get data and insights to fuel your research and planning, visit the Hawaii Department of Commerce and Consumer Affairs (DCCA)